FayettG/FayettG/README.md

-- 👋 Hi, I’m @FayettG
+- 👋 Hi, I’m Fei Gao
-- 👀 I’m interested in Computational Chemistry
+- 👀 I’m interested in Computational Chemistry and Electrochemistry
-- 🌱 I’m currently learning CP2K and CRYSTAL17
+- 🌱 I’m currently learning CP2K and CRYSTAL17 (maybe QE in the near future)
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me fayettg0@gmail.com

 <!---